More

 According to a Ponemon Institute report1 commissioned by IBM, over 40% of IT and security workers indicated they suffered a data breach in the last year due to unpatched vulnerabilities.
 While simple in nature, patching software in a large organization with several complex systems takes time.
 It takes, on average, 102 days to apply, test, and fully deploy patches.

-• Fortress against cyberattacks: Patches fix vulnerabilities in software and applications, acting as shields against cyberattacks.
-Unpatched systems are easy targets, potentially leading to devastating breaches.
+• Fortress against cyberattacks: Patches fix vulnerabilities in software and applications, act as a shield, and reduce the risk of cyber attacks.
+Unpatched software is an easy target, potentially leading to devastating breaches.

 • Compliance without complications: Regulatory requirements are becoming stricter.
-A strong patch management strategy ensures all your devices comply with the latest standards, keeping you on the right side of the law.
+A strong patch management strategy maintains security and compliance and ensures all your devices comply with the latest standards, keeping you on the right side of the law.

 • Beyond bug fixes: Patches aren’t just about security.
-They often introduce new features and functionalities, improving usability and making life easier for your end users.
+They often introduce new features and functionalities, improving usability and ensuring optimum system performance.

 • Keeping downtime at bay: Ransomware and other cyber threats can cripple your systems, costing valuable time and money.
 Patch management Program keeps your devices updated and secure, minimizing the risk of downtime caused by security breaches.